-- 6.2.1 Where disability impacts on access to the tests, reasonable adjustments may be granted to facilitate access to all or some of the tests. - 6.2.2 Adjustments are based on the following equity principles and are designed to maximise participation in the NAPLAN tests: - Adjustments should allow students with disability to access NAPLAN tests. - A student may have access to more than one adjustment in any one test and different adjustments may be appropriate for different tests. - Adjustments should reflect the kind of support and assistance provided for assessment in the classroom in order for students to demonstrate what they know and can do, noting that adjustments that are appropriate in a learning environment may not be appropriate in an assessment environment. - Adjustments should not compromise the ability to assess the underlying skills that are the objects of the assessments, as outlined in Section 6.2.3. - 6.2.3 The NAPLAN tests are designed to provide a summative, nationally comparable understanding of student performance in Reading, Writing, Language Conventions and Numeracy.
+- Adjustments should allow students with disability to access NAPLAN tests. - A student may have access to more than one adjustment in any one test and different adjustments may be appropriate for different tests. - Adjustments should reflect the kind of support and assistance provided for assessment in the classroom in order for students to demonstrate what they know and can do, noting that adjustments that are appropriate in a learning environment may not be appropriate in an assessment environment. - Adjustments should not compromise the ability to assess the underlying skills that are the objects of the assessments, as outlined in Section 6.2.3. - 6.2.3 The NAPLAN tests are designed to provide a summative, nationally comparable understanding of student performance in reading, writing, language conventions and numeracy.
 The tests are not designed as formative tools, and adjustments appropriate for learning environments may not be appropriate for NAPLAN.
-Adjustments are not appropriate (even if they are usually provided for the student in their classroom) if they compromise a student's ability to demonstrate the following skills: - Reading: The NAPLAN Reading tests assess the ability of students to independently make meaning from written standard Australian English texts including those with some visual elements.
-Reading the stimulus material and/or questions aloud to a student during the Reading test is therefore not appropriate or permitted.

-- Writing: The NAPLAN Writing tests assess a student's ability to convey thoughts, ideas and information through the independent construction of a written text in standard Australian English. - Language Conventions: The NAPLAN Language Conventions tests assess a student's ability to independently recognise and use correct standard Australian English grammar, punctuation and spelling in written contexts.
-Reading questions aloud to a student during the Language Conventions test is therefore not appropriate or permitted. - Numeracy: The NAPLAN Numeracy tests assess students' knowledge of mathematics, their ability to independently apply that knowledge in context, and their ability to independently reason mathematically.
+Adjustments are not appropriate (even if they are usually provided for the student in their classroom) if they compromise a student's ability to demonstrate the following skills: - Reading: The NAPLAN reading tests assess the ability of students to independently make meaning from written standard Australian English texts including those with some visual elements.
+Reading the stimulus material and/or questions aloud to a student during the reading test is therefore not appropriate or permitted. - Writing: The NAPLAN writing tests assess a student's ability to convey thoughts, ideas and information through an independent construction of a written text in standard Australian English. - Language conventions: The NAPLAN language conventions tests assess a student's ability to independently recognise and use correct standard Australian English grammar, punctuation and spelling in written contexts.
+Reading questions aloud to a student during the language conventions test is therefore not appropriate or permitted. - Numeracy: The NAPLAN numeracy tests assess students' knowledge of mathematics, their ability to independently apply that knowledge in context, and their ability to independently reason mathematically.
 Reading numbers or symbols aloud to a student or interpreting diagrams in the numeracy test is therefore not appropriate or permitted.

-For further information see section 8.6.11.
+For further information, see section 8.6.11.